 Getting people to sign documents digitally not only provides a better user experience, but it reduces the time it takes to complete the process.
 With Tresorit eSign, you can build document signing directly into your current workflows for a single place to send, collect, track, and secure documents.

-Using Tresorit’s secure workspace, you can complete the document signing process faster while incorporating security with fine-grained access controls and detailed monitoring logs.
+Using Tresorit’s Secure Cloud, you can complete the document signing process faster while incorporating security with fine-grained access controls and detailed monitoring logs.
 Tresorit eSign protects documents during the signing process with visibility into who signed a document, when they signed it, and where they signed it from.
 Integrated into our secure workspace, you have a single storage location that uses end-to-end encryption, including a way to protect documents signed on mobile devices.

 To see how Tresorit eSign enables fast, secure, and transparent digital document signing, contact us for a demo.